liamandell/Liam-Portfolio/README.md

 # Liam-Portfolio
-This is my first portfolio that contains my recent projectsso far.
+This is my first portfolio that contains my recent project so far.
 When creating this, i  wanted to focus on HTML and CSS to show my skills.
 Currently making some updates and adding new projects